 Conversations with political leaders

-- Role of the community social-benefit sector in the health of British Columbians – Health Minister Adrian Dix and MP Don Davies, federal NDP Health Critic.
+- Role of the community social-benefit sector in the health of British Columbians – Hon.
+Adrian Dix, Health Minister and MP Hon.
+Don Davies, federal NDP Health Critic.

-- Poverty reduction in BC - Social Development and Poverty Reduction Minister Shane Simpson in conversation with Dawn Hemingway, Co-Chair of the Minister’s Advisory Forum on Poverty Reduction
+- Poverty reduction in BC - Hon.
+Shane Simpson, Minister of Social Development and Poverty Reduction in conversation with Dawn Hemingway, Co-Chair of the Minister’s Advisory Forum on Poverty Reduction

 Advocating for Children and Youth.
 First Call panel featuring: